aarohi1234/The-Hindu-News/the-hindu-clone-main/README.md

 # Project Description

-This is a clone of newspaper website called The Hindu.
+ a clone of newspaper website  The Hindu news.

 ## Features